Regulated United Europe OÜ

 The most common issues are weak AML controls, unclear ownership, poor governance, and mismatch between the application and the real business model.
 Other frequent problems include nominal MLRO appointments, unrealistic financial projections, no Travel Rule plan, weak sanctions methodology, and website claims that go beyond the stated scope of business.

 Yes.
 RUE supports founders with UK perimeter analysis, FCA application strategy, AML and governance documentation, financial promotions review, banking support, and coordination with accounting and tax advisers.
+We regularly assist crypto licensing UK projects for exchanges, custody models, and international founders entering the UK market.
 Related pages include Open a bank account in the United Kingdom, Accounting services in the UK, and UK Crypto Tax.